Israel expands Gaza ground operation as missiles intercepted

 Under the agreed truce deal, as outlined by then-US president Joe Biden, negotiations towards phase two were to begin during the initial six-week phase.

-Speaking before the UN Security Council, former hostage Eli Sharabi called on the world to "bring them all home", referring to the dozens still held by Gaza militants.
+Speaking before the United Nations Security Council, former hostage Eli Sharabi called on the world to "bring them all home", referring to the dozens still held by Gaza militants.

 He said he was "chained, starved, beaten and humiliated" during his Hamas captivity.

-Hamas appealed to Arab and Islamic nations "to take urgent action" in the United Nations Security Council and other forums to halt the renewed fighting.
+Hamas appealed to Arab and Islamic nations "to take urgent action" in the UN Security Council and other forums to halt the renewed fighting.

-Iran's supreme leader Ayatollah Ali Khamenei called Israel's latest strikes on Gaza a "catastrophic crime" and said the United States "shares responsiblity".
+Iran's supreme leader Ayatollah Ali Khamenei called Israel's latest strikes on Gaza a "catastrophic crime" and said the US "shares responsibility".

-Hamas's Oct 7, 2023 attack on Israel that began the war resulted in 1218 deaths, mostly civilians, according to Israeli figures.
+Hamas' Oct 7, 2023, attack on Israel that began the war resulted in 1218 deaths, mostly civilians, according to Israeli figures.